Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: An illustrative case study

+This section introduces our framework using a canonical example, the lasso regression \citep{Tibshirani96Lasso}.
+We have chosen the lasso because of its simplicity and familiarity to many readers, rather than as the motivation of this paper.
+The real power of ProxMCMC will be demonstrated on more complex models later.
+The lasso solves the following minimization problem,

-where $\ybf \in \Real^n$ is a vector of continuous responses, $\Xbf \in \Real^{n\times p}$ is a design matrix whose $p$ columns are covariates, $\betabf\in \Real^p$ is the vector of regression coefficients that we seek to estimate, and $\rho$ is a nonnegative regularization strength parameter that trades off model fit with sparsity in our estimate of $\betabf$.
-To attack this problem in the ProxMCMC framework, we first write the penalized form \eqref{eqn:lasso-penalized-objective} in an equivalent constrained form
+where $\ybf \in \Real^n$ is a vector of continuous responses, $\Xbf \in \Real^{n\times p}$ is a design matrix, $\betabf\in \Real^p$ is the vector of regression coefficients, and $\rho$ is a nonnegative regularization strength parameter that trades off model fit with sparsity in the estimate of $\betabf$.
+To solve this problem in the ProxMCMC framework, we first write the regularized form \eqref{eqn:lasso-penalized-objective} in an equivalent constrained form